Visit the institution website for COVID‑19 updates

 We may make an offer based on a lower grade if you can provide evidence of your suitability for the degree.

 Months of entry

-Learn the essential skills and techniques needed to develop autonomous systems, embedded artificial intelligence and robotics.
+Learn the essential skills and techniques needed to develop robotics, autonomous systems, and embedded artificial intelligence.

-Our course will help you take your career forward in an innovative and developing area of engineering.
-It balances advanced theory with technical skills so that you can learn to develop complete operational systems.
-Our course is suited to you if you have a background in electronic and electrical engineering, computer science or a related discipline.
+Our course will help you take your career forward in a progressive area of engineering.
+It balances advanced theory with technical skills so that you can learn to develop complete operational robotics and autonomous systems.

-During the course, you will gain a comprehensive understanding of how to research, design and develop systems.
 You’ll explore robotics engineering and software, autonomous systems technologies, processes and products throughout the industry value chain.
-Other areas you'll cover include computational intelligence, machine learning and sensors.
+Other areas you'll cover include computational intelligence, machine learning, embedded systems and sensors.

 Your studies will focus on tackling engineering challenges using whole-systems approaches.
 We’ll give you the tools to analyse and evaluate the impact of resources, processes and products.
 You’ll consider stakeholder needs and factors such as technical, economic, environmental and social.
 The focus on practical learning makes sure you have the skills to design and build robotic platforms and autonomous systems, using the same systems as those used in industry.

 You’ll learn from academics in our Departments of Computer Science, Electronic & Electrical Engineering, and Mechanical Engineering.
 Your learning experience will benefit from their expertise in our Centre for Autonomous Robotics (CENTAUR), where they are advancing research and building international collaborations in this area.

 Use specialist facilities